webaverse/docs/docs/dev-guides/monetization.md

 ---
-id: add-web-monetization
+id: monetization
-title: Web Monetization
+title: Monetization
 ---

-This guide will walk you through the basic steps for adding the ability to "unlock" features in your XRPackage when a user has web monetization enabled or when a user owns a NFT of your XRPackage.
+This guide will walk you through the basic steps for adding the ability to "unlock" features in your XRPackage when a user has web monetization enabled *or* when a user owns a NFT of your XRPackage.

 **Note**: This guide assumes you have read [Creating Your First XRPackage](./2-creating-an-xrpk.md) or are familiar with what an XRPackage is.

 ## Prerequisites

-- Understand and be able to [create an xrpk](./2-creating-an-xrpk.md)
+- Understand and be able to [create an XRPackage](./2-creating-an-xrpk.md).
-- Have an XRPackage you want to add the ability to unlock a feature when a user has web monetization enabled *or* own your XRPackage as an NFT
+- Have an XRPackage you want to add the ability to unlock a feature when a user has web monetization enabled *or* own your XRPackage as an NFT.

 ## Add The Monetization Start Event Listener